django-fluent/django-fluent-pages/README.rst

     cd django-fluent-pages
     pip install .

+The main dependency is django-polymorphic-tree_, which is based on django-mptt_ and django-polymorphic_.
-The main dependencies are django-mptt_ and django-polymorphic_, which will be automatically installed.
+These dependencies will be automatically installed.

 Configuration
 -------------